PeterCullenBurbery/PeterCullenBurbery/README.md

 Most of my work is in the Wolfram Language with Mathematica.

+I use Windows 10 Education for my operating system.

 I have experience with Alma Linux, Cent OS linux, Rocky Linux, Linux Mint, Fedora Linux, Kali linux, Pop linux, Ubuntu Linux, Manjaro Linux, and Arch Linux.

 I am looking forward to ITER achieving Q=10 in 2035 in France.
 I believe sustained thermonuclear fusion controlled in a tokamak is the best way to ensure a good future of clean energy for future generations.